OPTRA Labs Guide

 Last reviewed: April 2026

-A strong problem statement does three jobs at once.
-It tells the reviewer what is happening now, why it matters commercially, and why the proposed intervention is reasonable.
-Weak statements describe a preference.
-Strong statements describe a business constraint.
+A strong problem statement tells reviewers what is happening now, why it matters commercially, and why the proposed intervention is proportionate.

 Weak versus strong